Werradith/flask-template/README.md

 ==============
 Flask+Bootstrap boilerplate

-Requirements (install it with pip): flask-sqlalchemy flask-assets flask-wtf
+# Requirements:
+You can install it with pip
+* flask-sqlalchemy
+* flask-assets
+* flask-wtf

-Optional:
+# Optional:
+Not required, but preferably
-alembic
+* alembic